saurabhg476/letsreview/README.md

 # Letsreview

-A web app for reviews.
+A web based platform for reviews.
 Anyone can post any review for any topic.
+An android app that connects to this platform for backend can be found at https://github.com/saurabhg476/letsreview-android-app.

 ## Getting Started